top of page

 He has also exhibited at the Honolulu Academy of Art Museum, the Delaware Center for Contemporary Art, the Painted Bride Art Center (Philadelphia), CUE Art Gallery (New York), Piramide Cultural Center (Mexico), Nehru Gallery (India), Cultural Center of the Philippines, the Plug-In Gallery (Canada) and the Skirball Cultural Center (Los Angeles).

-He authored "Filipinos of Greater Philadelphia" (Arcadia Publishing, 2012) and has resided on the US East Coast for 15 years and the US West Coast for 17 years.
+He authored "Filipinos of Greater Philadelphia" (Arcadia Publishing, 2012) and the forthcoming "Filipinos of Riverside and the Inland Empire" (Arcadia Publishing, 2026), and has resided on the US East Coast for 15 years and the US West Coast for 17 years.

 Silva began constructing his Art Studio and Art School in the Philippines in 2021, splitting his time between Manila and Los Angeles.